nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Click [here](#423-managing-students) if you want to find out more on how to add your first student.

 <div markdown="block" class="alert alert-info">
-:information_source: Note that the examples in this section are done in a single instance with a student already existing in TutorBuddy.
+:information_source: Note that the examples in this section are done consecutively with an existing student, <b>John Doe</b>, in TutorBuddy.
 </div>

 ##### Adding a single tuition session: `add_session`